Volunteer with the Tikkun Olam Council and Change Lives

 Provides community homes for individuals with cognitive difficulties.

-- First Tuesday of the month, serve lunch at The Bridge
+- First Tuesday of the month at Noon, serve lunch at The Bridge (not happening during the pandemic)

 - Donate toiletries to The Bridge